Military generals working in the Trump White House are making a killing, at least in terms of their pension benefits and salaries.

 So with so many top officers in very visible positions in a White House that is clearly on the defensive, it looks like the glut of generals still cannot make good offensive maneuvers to save their commander-in-chief.

 All this is bad PR for the military.
 It shows the public that some generals came out of retirement to promote very conservative, some say reactionary, blindly pro-military ideology that is more akin to a Third World country than the nation that is paying them such generous benefits.

 Originally it was thought the generals could babysit a clearly unstable rich guy, but this may have been a job better suited for Private Benjamin or Sergeant Bilko.
 At least Bilko could have been on the same conniving wave-length as Trump, but Sergeant Bilko had a good heart.
 Trump clearly does not.

 And that is where Trump’s generals made a bad mistake.
 If they admired Group Captain Lionel Mandrake (right) in the film, Doctor Strangelove, they picked the right men.

-But if the Pentagon wants a better public image, they should have ordered the generals into just retiring to the closest officer’s club to collect their pensions and benefits.
-Maybe they can’t stand the truth, but if they went quietly into retirement, the nation would have be better served.
+But if the Pentagon wants a better public image, they should have ordered the generals to just retiring to the closest officer’s club to collect their pensions and benefits.
+Maybe they can’t stand the truth, but if they went quietly into retirement, the nation would have been better served.